-Full S Concept design – Three S concept by Shimano stands for “Smooth, Silent and Strong” – a few of the features of the Baitrunner D that make this a S Concept design are the larger spool, drag system and the Fluidrive gearing.
+Full S Concept design – Three S concept by Shimano stands for “Smooth, Silent and Strong” – a few of the features of the Baitrunner D that make this an S Concept design are the larger spool, drag system, and the Fluidrive gearing.

 Fluidrive® II gearing – Shimano has been known for years to be one of the smoothest reels on the market.
 One of the factors that contribute to the smoothness of the Baitrunner D is the Fluidrive II gearing.
 The Fluidrive II uses an oversized master gear that is polished to make retrieving smooth and effortless.